hasura/learn-graphql/CONTRIBUTING.md

 ### Tutorials

 Our goal is to keep our tutorial content and the apps associated with it comprehensive and updated.
-If you would like to help us in doing so, we are greatful for any kind of contribution:
+If you would like to help us in doing so, we are grateful for any kind of contribution:

 - Add new tutorials (please reach out to us if you have ideas to avoid duplicate work)